icasdri/visd/README.md

 <h1>Welcome<h1>
 ```

 Ex-mode replacement and a basic word change.
 ```
-$ echo "This is a tsee" | visd ':s/tsee/test/' '0cwThat'
-That is a test
+$ echo "This is a tsee" | visd ':s/tsee/test/' 'cwThat' That is a test
 ```

 In-word movement, simple character appending, and a visual-mode command!
 Additionally, `visd` behaves like `sed` and operates on a per-line basis.
+Note that, each sequence of commands always starts execution at the start of the line.
 ```
 $ cat records.txt
 John 18
 Alex 26
 Richard 40

-$ cat records.txt | visd 'Ea,' 'A.' '0vwgU'
+$ cat records.txt | visd 'Ea,' 'A.' 'vwgU'
 JOHN, 18.
 ALEX, 26.
 RICHARD, 40.